-The relationship between brain and behaviour.
-The first part of the course examines topics relevant to brain plasticity, including neurodevelopment, brain damage and learning and memory; followed by a section on the biopsychology of motivation that covers the neural mechanisms of eating, sexual behaviour and sleep.
-The final section deals with disorders of cognition and emotion, including drug addiction, stress and psychiatric disorders.
+This course examines the relationship between brain and behaviour.
+The first part of the course examines topics relevant to brain plasticity, including neurodevelopment, brain damage and learning and memory; followed by sections on the biopsychology of motivation that cover the neural mechanisms of eating, addiction, sexual behaviour and sleep.
+The final section deals with disorders of cognition and emotion, including stress and psychiatric disorders.

 Psychology 370 is a course designed to continue your exploration of the field of Biopsychology.
 It primarily focuses on the underlying neural mechanisms of some of the most interesting and complex human behaviours.
 From how the brain develops, to our basic motivations, to how catastrophically the brain can fail us, this course delves into many different aspects of brain and behaviour.

 Queen's University's Department of Psychology has a long history of impressive research in the field of biopsychology.
 From labs looking at neuroendocrinology and the neurobiology of anxiety to investigating cognition in psychological disorders, many researchers in the Department are tackling important biopsychological questions through different techniques and perspectives, and more information can be found on the Department of Psychology website as well as through spotlights throughout the course.

 Upon successful completion of this course students will be able to:

 - Outline the primary stages of neural development in humans.